Table of Contents

 There is no other skeptical topic that succeeds the greatness of the Resurrection.
 Perhaps it is the 500 + witnesses or the many documents, the historical evidence or you're just afraid of battling Christian scholars.
 Personally, I think you're just another fake atheist...true skeptics search until they find belief, because there is no other answer.

 Actually, the reason I haven't posted this entry before now is that I didn't see any need to.
-The Resurrection is just one of thousands of religious myths that deserves to be covered in a comprehensive take-down of religions.
+The Resurrection is just one of thousands of religious myths that deserve to be covered in a comprehensive take-down of religions.
 Though I am an atheist, I don't consider The Skeptic's Dictionary to be an anti-religious website.
 As far as I'm concerned, if you and a billion other people want to believe in crucified gods and resurrected deities or prophets, go ahead.
 There are billions who believe in other gods and other resurrections and equally preposterous stories.
 Let them.
 As long as they don't try to force their beliefs on the rest of us or try to harm us or their children, let them believe in peace.

 Why won't believers like Tim just admit that they accept Christianity on faith and accept that atheists reject it because it does not resonate with anything resembling the truth?
 If he, or anyone else, believes in the resurrection because of alleged eyewitnesses or other historical testimony, they are not using their critical thinking skills (whether these are a gift from some god or a blessing of nature).